A food handlers test is an evaluation tool for food handlers to gauge their aptitude in handling food and food safety. Read more about it.

 Who regulates the food industry?

-In the US, the Food and Drug Administration holds prime authority over handling the entire food chain and coordinates with other major food safety authorities, including the USDA.
+In the US, the Food and Drug Administration holds prime authority over handling the entire food chain and coordinates with other authorities, including the USDA.

 Does FDA regulate restaurants?